hasgeek/doctypehtml5/templates/approve_notice.md

 The event's [agenda][] is under revision based on the reasons you submitted when registering.
 Your continued feedback will help refine it.
 You can stay updated on progress by following us on [Twitter][].
-We will send you an email update on the day prior to the event.
+We will send you an email update a day prior to the event.

 Once again, thanks for registering, and see you on October 9!